tomaskala/suckless/README.md

 ## i3lock

-* Put the following into the `/etc/X11/xorg.conf` file to make sure a locked screen cannot be bypassed by switching VTs or killing the X server.
+* Put the following into the `/etc/X11/xorg.conf` file to make sure a locked screen cannot be bypassed by switching VTs or killing the X server, and to disable the annoying system beeps.
   ```
   Section "ServerFlags"
       Option "DontVTSwitch" "True"
       Option "DontZap"      "True"
+      Option "NoBeep"       "True"
   EndSection
   ```